Why Does My Cat Get Jealous?

 While harmless and much less destructive, cats that become jealous can also show this by way of fawning.
 This is their way of demanding your attention, and they do this through excessive meows, purring, rubbing on you, etc. This is not your casual “pet me, I’m cute” attempt for affection, this is very demanding and persistent.

-Offer your troubled kitty a space which is their own and take introductions slowly.
+Offer your troubled kitty a space that is their own and take introductions slowly.
 Cats are not fans of change and should they incur it, they prefer things that are on their terms.
 Do not press the situation as this will only prove to make things worse.
 Instead, make the environment in which your cat is living a positive environment that they will enjoy.

 Offer them mental stimulation, enrichment toys, play, and lots of love to your confused kitty.
-Your cat is simply insecure and they need you to bring them back to center and remind them that they are wanted, loved, and appreciated.
-Be sure that they have a space which is theirs and theirs alone where they can decompress and feel at ease.
+Your cat is simply insecure and they need you to bring them back to the center and remind them that they are wanted, loved, and appreciated.
+Be sure that they have a space that is theirs and theirs alone where they can decompress and feel at ease.
 And remember, above all, patience is key.

 Was this article helpful?